Share your love

 How To SSH into a Windows Machine

+In this guide, you will learn How To SSH into a Windows Machine.
 OpenSSH is a connectivity tool for remote sign-in that uses the SSH protocol.
 It encrypts all traffic between client and server to eliminate eavesdropping, connection hijacking, and other attacks.

 An OpenSSH-compatible client can be used to connect to Windows Server and Windows Client devices.
+Now, proceed to the guide steps below on the Orcacore website to learn how you can enable SSH and access a Windows machine using SSH.

 Steps To SSH into a Windows Machine

-How To Enable SSH on Windows
+1. How To Enable SSH Server on Windows?

 If you are using a Windows 10 machine, you need to be sure that your build of Windows 10 is 1809 or newer.
 To do this, you can run the command below: